buvis/docs/src/catalogue/freshrss.md

 ## Description

-FreshRSS is a self-hosted RSS feed aggregator
+FreshRSS is a self-hosted RSS feed aggregator.

 ## k8 at home search